By Steve Hammons

 Stellar Productions, a southern California production company, has acquired rights to the stories of Friedman’s and Schmitt’s investigations.

-According to a July 2, 2010 press release, Bryce Zabel, president and writer/producer at Stellar said, "Our film is about two down-to-Earth guys who are chasing a story that is literally out-of-this-world.
+According to a July 2, 2010 press release, producer Zabel, president and writer/producer at Stellar said, "Our film is about two down-to-Earth guys who are chasing a story that is literally out-of-this-world.
 Both Friedman and Schmitt are underdog American heroes, men who hate being lied to and will bear almost any burden to get at the truth."

 The press release also explains that the film will focus on lives of Schmitt and Friedman “as they continue investigations from the late 1970s to our near-present day, revealing how the original UFO secret was handled.
 What they discover is an intense five-year-period from the Roswell crash of 1947 through the briefing of President Dwight Eisenhower in 1952.”

-“The screenplay for Majic Men will be written by Zabel, winner of the 2008 Writers Guild of America award for the Hallmark miniseries, Pandemic,” according to the press release.
+“The screenplay for 'Majic Men' will be written by Zabel, winner of the 2008 Writers Guild of America award for the Hallmark miniseries, 'Pandemic',” according to the press release.
 “He has written feature film scripts for Warner Bros., Universal, Fox, Disney, and New Line.”

-“His work in the UFO field includes creating the NBC drama series, Dark Skies (scheduled for DVD release in January 2011), writing and producing the Sci-Fi Channel original film Official Denial, and working on the development team of the Spielberg series, Taken.”
+“His work in the UFO field includes creating the NBC drama series, 'Dark Skies' (scheduled for DVD release in January 2011), writing and producing the Sci-Fi Channel original film 'Official Denial,' and working on the development team of the Spielberg series, 'Taken'.”

-The press release also noted, “The production team's Don Most, although best-known for his work on the popular sitcom Happy Days, is also a long-time activist in the movement to end UFO secrecy.
-He recently produced and directed two feature films, Last Best Sunday and Moola.”
+The press release also noted, “The production team's Don Most, although best-known for his work on the popular sitcom 'Happy Days, is also a long-time activist in the movement to end UFO secrecy.
+He recently produced and directed two feature films, 'Last Best Sunday' and 'Moola'.”

-Most said, "Majic Men is as much about the investigators as it is the investigation.
+Most said, "'Majic Men' is as much about the investigators as it is the investigation.
 Audiences are going to find both their hearts and their minds opened when they watch it."

-“Stellar Productions may partner with another production company or studio to develop the Majic Men project.
-Additionally, a new non-fiction book, also titled Majic Men, is expected to coincide with the release of any future film,” according to the press release.
+“Stellar Productions may partner with another production company or studio to develop the 'Majic Men' project.
+Additionally, a new non-fiction book, also titled 'Majic Men,' is expected to coincide with the release of any future film,” according to the press release.

 For more information, visit the website of Kean’s book and the Majic Men website.